Nielsen-Brain-and-Behavior-Lab/NSAR2023/validity/convergent_validity/fc_matrices/README.md

 ## Contents
-1. Generate single FC matrices:
-   Generate_FC_text_HCP_ALL.sh Used to generate text files with paths to preprocessed surface-projected output FC_matrix_wrapper.sh Wrapper script to submit jobs for each run for each subject FC_matrix_job.sh Job script for generating FC matrices for each run
+1. Generate single FC matrices: subjids.txt Text file of anonymized subject IDs for the 232 HCP subjects Generate_FC_text_HCP_ALL.sh Used to generate text files with paths to preprocessed surface-projected output FC_matrix_wrapper.sh Wrapper script to submit jobs for each run for each subject FC_matrix_job.sh Job script for generating FC matrices for each run